diveshkumar2233/TripMate-AI-Multi-Agent-Travel-Planner/README.md

 **Tips to keep the ATS score high:**
 - Keep exact tech-stack keywords from the job description (e.g. "LangGraph", "MCP", "multi-agent", "LLM", "REST API", "PostgreSQL") — ATS parsers match literal strings.
 - Lead with an action verb (Built / Designed / Engineered / Architected).
-- Add a metric if you have one.
+- Add a metric if you have one — from the Results section above, once measured.
 - Avoid tables/graphics in the actual resume file — ATS parsers often can't read them; plain bullet text only.

 ---